ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Gateway Identifier

 This is the unique identifier of the gateway service.
-The gateway identifier MUST be uniquely bound to its SAT endpoint (e.g. via X.509 certificates).
+The gateway identifier MUST be uniquely bound to its SATP endpoint (e.g. via X.509 certificates).

 This gateway identifier is distinct from the gateway operator business identifier (e.g., legal entity identifier (LEI) number).
 A gateway operator may operate multiple gateways.
 Each of the gateways